Chapter 9:

 “…” It was the two of us, alone. “…You’re a bad dancer.
 You should quit!”
 It just came out!
 Back then, saying things on my mind was just easier…

-She turned to look at me, then walked up and gripped me up by the collar of my shirt!
+She turned to look at me, then came close and gripped me up by the collar of my shirt!
 “So, you don’t talk to me for two weeks and this is the first thing you say?”
 I was scared silent.
 “You little brat, I should hit you!”
 That scared me even worse!
 Frozen in her grasp, with my feet hanging above the ground, idiotically, my mouth kept running!

 “You’re a brat.
 Next time, I won’t let you off so easily, but since you finally spoke, this is your freebie.”
 Humiliating.